The Traitors Ireland

-The Traitors Ireland is an Irish reality television series broadcast on RTÉ One, based on the Dutch series De Verraders, which premiered on 31 August 2025.
+The Traitors Ireland is an Irish reality television series broadcast on RTÉ One and streams on RTÉ Player.The first season aired on 31 August 2025, and is based on the Dutch series De Verraders.
+It is presented by Siobhán McSweeney.

 Following the premise of other versions of De Verraders, the show features a group of contestants participating in a social deduction game similar to Mafia or Werewolf, as they stay in a historic castle.
-During their stay, a small group of contestants become the titular "Traitors," and must work together to eliminate the other contestants to win a grand prize, while the remaining contestants become "Faithful" and are tasked to discover and banish the Traitors by voting them out, to win the grand prize of up to €50,000.
+During their stay, a small group of contestants become the titular "Traitors", and must work together to eliminate the other contestants to win a grand prize, while the remaining contestants become "Faithful" and are tasked to discover and banish the Traitors by voting them out, to win the grand prize of up to €50,000.
+The second series premiered on the 30th of August 2026.